0

 |

 Very large cup-shaped pink flowers in dense umbels make it distinctive and attractive.
 The offered form is only 30 cm in height.
 Its origin is from Mt.
 Olympus in Greece.
-An easy grower.
+An easy grower in pots and in garden.

 |